kchall/CorpusTools/docs/source/functional_load.rst

 :math:`\Delta H = 0.458 / 4.087 = 0.1121`

-Note that the typical way of calculating Delta-H functional load is to use word tokens, not word types.
+Note that the typical way of calculating Delta-H functional load is to use word tokens, not word types, though see discussion below for a comparison of word-type-based Delta-H to minimal pair counts.

 .. _method_change_minimal_pairs: